 The highlight for most visitors is a stroll through the Old Port—a five-block district of cobblestoned streets, brick sidewalks and restored buildings from the 1800s.
 Bookstores, antiques shops, galleries, specialty shops, cafes and restaurants make the area a pleasant place to spend an entire day.
 Architecture buffs who look up above street level will be treated to views of slate mansard roofs, Gothic windows and Queen Anne towers.

 You'll find historic dwellings outside of the Old Port, as well.
-There's a particularly strong collection on the Western Promenade, an area of elegant Queen Anne, Maine shingle and colonial-revival houses.
+There's a particularly strong assemblage on the Western Promenade, an area of elegant Queen Anne, Maine shingle and colonial-revival houses.
 Congress Street, between Monument Square and High Street, is known as the Arts District.
 The centerpiece of the neighborhood is the Portland Museum of Art, though the respected Maine College of Art (MECA), various galleries, shops and cafes line the street and add to the culture of the area as well.
 Walking through this district, you'll be amazed to find how much art surrounds you—in galleries, restaurants, on the street (in summer) and even on public walls in the form of murals.

 Look for the Downtown District Guides, recognizable by their outback hats and purple shirts.
 They walk the streets in the summer and early fall, armed with directions, suggestions and free maps.
 The success of the First Friday Art Walk program is yet another testament to the strength of the city's art scene.
 On the first Friday of every month 5-8 pm, free self-guided tours of dozens of galleries, museums and other venues are scheduled.